SolomonDefi/solomon-monorepo/apps/blockchain-watcher/README.md

 - Notifying both parties when a dispute is initiated
 - Notifying parties when funds are withdrawn from escrow

 The service is written with Typescript as a nodejs application.
-See the [Github repository](https://github.com/solomondefi/blockchain-watcher) for more technical details including setup and deploy procedures.